Federal-Ministry-of-Health-AT/green-pass-overview/README.md

 	* https://github.com/ehn-dcc-development/hcert-app-kotlin
 	* https://github.com/ehn-dcc-development/hcert-app-swift

-# Getting access to "trust list", "business rules" and "value sets"
+# Accessing "trust list", "business rules" and "value sets"

-In order to operate verifier and/or  wallet apps, data from the “trust list” and “value sets”  is required.
-This data can be loaded via a web service provided by the BMSGPK.
-A one-time registration is required, a corresponding form will be published here soon.
+In order to operate verifier and/or wallet apps, data from the “trust list”, "business rules" and “value sets”  is required.
+This data can be loaded via the URLs listed above.
+Please note the "fair-use policy": As the data in the lists changes quite rarely (maximum once per day) a polling interval of e.g. 4 hours is more than enough.

 # Further repositories
 * Green Pass App (Android and iOS, OpenSource): https://github.com/BRZ-GmbH/